yonghu668/158256Ass1/README.md

 1. Each of us has 2 tasks, try to finish them early to avoid anxiety for this is our first time to do something co-operative.<br>
    You can switch your task with any member(after getting that person's permittion) or ask for help to anybody, then, let the coordinator know what happend.<br>
    **Fihish this before 22:30 Sep 18th(Friday), 2020.**<br>
-2. When all tasks are done, coortinator orginaze these files, then public secretary write a **SUMMARY** (not full text), post it on to forum.<br>
+2. When Task 4-11 are done, coortinator orginaze these files, then public secretary write a **SUMMARY** (not full text), post it on to forum.<br>
    **Finish this before 22:30 Sep 19th(Saturday), 2020.**
 3. After receiving suggestions about our summary, public secretary gathers them.<br>
    **Finish this 10:00 Sep 26th(Saturday), 2020.**
-4. The coordinator imporve report with the suggestions and file provided by public secretary.<br>
+4. The coordinator imporve report with the suggestions and file provided by public secretary.
+Finish Task 1-3 and Task 12-13.<br>
    **Finish this 14:00 Sep 26th(Saturday), 2020.**

 5. Each member censors the report, submit it when everyone is satisfied.<br>